hashicorp/vault/website/source/api/secret/identity/entity.html.md

 ---
 layout: "api"
-page_title: "Identity Secret Backend - HTTP API"
+page_title: "Identity Secret Backend: Entity - HTTP API"
 sidebar_current: "docs-http-secret-identity-entity"
 description: |-
   This is the API documentation for managing entities in the identity store.